poseidon/matchbox/examples/README.md

 ## Getting Started

-Get started running the Config service on your Linux machine to boot clusters of libvirt PXE VMs.
+Get started running the `bootcfg` on your Linux machine to boot clusters of libvirt PXE VMs.

 * [Getting Started with rkt](../Documentation/getting-started-rkt.md)
 * [Getting Started with Docker](../Documentation/getting-started-docker.md)

 ## Physical Hardware

-Run the Config service to boot and provision physical machines (for testing).
+Run the `bootcfg` to boot and configure physical machines (for testing).
 Update the network values in the `*.yaml` config to match your hardware and network.
 Generate TLS assets if required for the example (e.g. Kubernetes).

 Continue to the [Physical Hardware Guide](../Documentation/physical-hardware.md) for details.